 The Course has recently been reconfigured from a shorter 12 hole to a longer 9 green course allowing for playing of 9 or 18 holes.

-Regular competitions are available for men on Tuesday morning, Ladies on Tuesday afternoon and Thursday morning with mixed play on Saturday and mixed play on Friday mornings with the ‘Vets’ (over 55).
+Regular competitions are available for men on Tuesday morning, Ladies on Monday morning and Thursday morning with mixed play on Saturday and mixed play on Friday mornings with the ‘Vets’ (over 55).
 Juniors are encouraged to play in these competitions.

 Green Fee Prices